Peter-Kahl/HEPI-Role-in-the-HigherEd-Catastrophe/README.md

 ### Consider these findings:

-- Trustees with dual governance roles:⋅⋅
+- Trustees with dual governance roles:
-⋅⋅⋅⋅- Professor Dame Sally Mapstone, Chair of HEPI, simultaneously holds a senior position at Universities UK—raising serious questions about impartiality and independence.⋅⋅
+⋅⋅⋅⋅ - Professor Dame Sally Mapstone, Chair of HEPI, simultaneously holds a senior position at Universities UK—raising serious questions about impartiality and independence.
-⋅⋅⋅⋅- Professor Dame Helen Wallace also holds a trusteeship at the Bruges-Natolin UK European Scholarships Fund, adding another explicit layer of potential conflict.⋅⋅
+⋅⋅⋅⋅ - Professor Dame Helen Wallace also holds a trusteeship at the Bruges-Natolin UK European Scholarships Fund, adding another explicit layer of potential conflict.
-- Nepotism concerns:⋅⋅
+- Nepotism concerns:
-⋅⋅⋅⋅- Payments explicitly made by HEPI to relatives of its Director, Nicholas Hillman, for research and proofreading, raise fundamental questions about fiduciary compliance and fairness in HEPI’s decision-making processes.⋅⋅
+⋅⋅⋅⋅ - Payments explicitly made by HEPI to relatives of its Director, Nicholas Hillman, for research and proofreading, raise fundamental questions about fiduciary compliance and fairness in HEPI’s decision-making processes.

 ### Why it matters: